bgandon/killbill-simple-tax-plugin/README.md

 Upcoming improvements
 ---------------------

-1. Add tax rate info to items, with `TagUserApi.addTags()`
-2. Implement cutoff dates for planned tax rate changes
-3. Implement conditional taxes, based on account country
+1. Implement conditional taxes, based on account country
-4. Implement conditional taxes, based on invoice items tags
+2. Have tax amount scales depend on the currency used
+3. Have i18n for tax items descriptions

 Author and License